Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-7/_posts/2001-08-01-all-together.md

 Finally, we can use our Person object.

-Look how simple and clean that code below looks!
+Look how clean and straightforward that code below looks!
 It is so easy to read and understand.
-By abstracting the Person into a class, we can create a person object, that we can call the methods from each of those objects.
+By abstracting the Person into a class, we can create a person object that we can call the methods from each of those objects.
 Each one makes sense and is readable!

 ```html
 <html>